alex1001xela/mobileComputing/README.md

 # Mobiel Computing

-Welcome to this amazing Project that will shake the foundations of the world.
+Welcome to the amazing Project that will shake the foundations of the world.